 Quota is defined in terms of Cloud TPU cores.
 A single Cloud TPU device comprises 4 TPU chips and 8 cores: 2 cores per TPU chip.
-A Cloud TPU v2 Pod (alpha) consists of 64 TPU devices containing 256 TPU chips (512 cores).The number of cores also specifies the quota for a particular Cloud TPU.
+A Cloud TPU v2 Pod (beta) consists of 64 TPU devices containing 256 TPU chips (512 cores).
+A Cloud TPU v3 Pod (beta) consists of 256 TPU devices containing 1024 TPU chips (2048 cores).The number of cores also specifies the quota for a particular Cloud TPU.
 For example, a quota of 8 enables the use of 8 cores.
 A quota of 16 enables use of up to 16 cores, and so forth.

 The notation: version-cores, for example v2-8, indicates the Cloud TPU version and the number of cores.
 Since the number of cores are also used to specify quota, this notation also describes a Cloud TPU quota allocation.
-For example, v2-8 indicates a v2 configuration with a quota of 8 cores.
+For example, v2-32 indicates a TPU v2 type with 32 cores.

 When you create a new Google Cloud Platform project, Cloud TPU allocates a default quota to the project.

-Quota for single Cloud TPU device configurations
+Quota for single device TPU types

-Quota for Cloud TPU v2 Pod (alpha)
+Quota for TPU Pod types